Freddy's Dead: The Final Nightmare: Development

 John Carl Buechler was the chief special make-up effects artist for the film, returning to the series after serving the same role in A Nightmare on Elm Street 4: The Dream Master.
 He also contributed to the film's 3-D "Freddyvision" climax.

 The last ten minutes of the film are in 3D.
 To cue the audience to put on their 3D glasses, Maggie is seen to put on her 3D glasses in the film.
-The effect was eliminated for the VHS, Blu-ray, and television releases, with the exception of the UK and French rental version and the US LaserDisc version.
-The DVD box set released in 1999 reinstated the 3D effect and included two pairs of 3D glasses.
+The effect was eliminated for the VHS, Blu-ray, and television releases, with the exception of the British and French rental version and the US LaserDisc version.
+The DVD box set released in 1999 reinstated the 3D effect and included two pairs of 3D glasses, while the 2025 "7-Film Collection" released on Ultra HD Blu-ray reinstated the effect and included a single pair of 3D glasses.
 Rachel Talalay revealed that whilst the film was being processed in 3D, the lab developing the print accidentally sent them a two-second clip from the then-unreleased Terminator 2: Judgment Day.

 Editing

 Unlike its predecessor, there was relatively little editing of violent sequences as mandated by the MPAA.
 Rachel Talalay noted that the original cut of the film was long and, as a result, several sequences were either removed or significantly shortened (a total of around 47 minutes of footage was removed from the final print of the film).

-The work-print for Freddy's Dead is available online and includes much of the deleted material.
+The work-print for Freddy's Dead includes much of the deleted material.
 This includes Maggie discussing her nightmares with her mother, more dialogue between Doc and Tracy, additional footage of the Springwood Fair and the discovery of Freddy's basement lair.
 Rachel Talalay suggested that the reason the footage was removed was so the audience could "get to Freddy quicker".
 Some of the more disturbing elements of John's first nightmare were also trimmed down.

 Music

+On September 3, 1991, Varèse Sarabande released an album of Brian May's score.
 Warner Bros.
 Records released the film soundtrack on September 24, 1991.
 Although not included on the soundtrack, the song "In-a-Gadda-Da-Vida" by Iron Butterfly is featured in the film.